PeterDonchev/exercise-repo/README.md

 # exersice-repo
-Repo made for exercises
+Repo made for exercises.
-Making some changes
+Making some changes!